 Whilst our Reception children have their own Early Years Curriculum, they follow the same topic plan and work collaboratively with Year 1.

-Our phonics scheme is Letters and Sounds.
+Our phonics scheme is based on Letters and Sounds.

 Summary of our vision for a ‘dream curriculum’